Cosmological gravitational particle production and its implications for cosmological relics: Recent and ongoing activity

-CGPP from homogeneous metric oscillations at the end of inflation was first discussed by \rref{Vilenkin:1985md,Suen:1987gu} and later by \rref{Markkanen:2015xuw}.
+CGPP from homogeneous metric oscillations at the end of inflation was discussed first by \rref{Vilenkin:1985md,Suen:1987gu} and later by \rref{Markkanen:2015xuw}.
 The scattering description (gravitational annihilation) was developed by \rref{Ema:2015dka,Ema:2016hlw,Ema:2018ucl}, and its equivalence with the Bogolubov formalism was established by \rref{Chung:2018ayg,Basso:2021whd,Kaneta:2022gug}.
-Phenomenological applications for the production of cosmological relics such as dark matter were explored in these studies as well as many others \cite{Ema:2019yrd,Garcia:2021iag,Clery:2021bwz,Mambrini:2021zpp,Barman:2021ugy,Clery:2022wib}.
-Of particular note is the relative importance of particle production via gravity-mediated thermal freeze-in from the plasma and gravity-mediated inflation annihilations.
-It is worth emphasizing that typically the latter dominates over the former, since more energy is available in the inflaton at the end of inflation than in the plasma \cite{Clery:2021bwz}.
+Phenomenological applications for the production of cosmological relics such as dark matter were explored in these studies and many others \cite{Ema:2019yrd,Garcia:2021iag,Clery:2021bwz,Mambrini:2021zpp,Barman:2021ugy,Clery:2022wib,Brandenberger:2023zpx}.
+Of particular note is the relative importance of particle production via gravity-mediated thermal freeze-in from the plasma and gravity-mediated inflaton annihilations.
+We emphasize that typically the latter dominates over the former since more energy is available in the inflaton at the end of inflation than in the plasma \cite{Clery:2021bwz}.